JugalGajjar/VulnGraph/README.md

 # VulnGraph

-**Paper Title:** Graph-Augmented Language Models for Software Vulnerability Detection
+**Paper Title:** Bridging Semantics & Structure for Software Vulnerability Detection using Hybrid Network Models

 VulnGraph is a research project exploring the integration of graph neural networks (GNNs) and large language models (LLMs) for vulnerability detection in Java code.
 The system represents Java code as Abstract Syntax Trees (ASTs) and Control Flow Graphs (CFGs) using [PROGEX](https://github.com/ghaffarian/progex), learns graph embeddings, and augments them with LLM-based reasoning for detecting subtle semantic vulnerabilities.